Cave Springs, Arkansas: Government and politics

-Politics

 The current mayor is Randall Noblett who was first elected in 2018 after defeating Mayor Travis Lee by a margin of 248 votes.

 The current state representatives that serve districts containing portions of Cave Springs are Rep. Kendon Underwood, Rep. Jim Dotson, and Rep. Delia Haak.
 The current state senator that serves the district containing Cave Springs is Sen. Bart Hester, who is also a resident of the city.